Maheshram1/SRPO/README.md

 - **Negative prompt**: `{base_caption}` (under-specified, missing cultural context)

 This guides the model to learn better representations of long-tail cultural concepts.

+### Offline RL Training
+Offline RL uses a fixed dataset of images, enabling training with fewer computational resources.

+The codebase supports offline RL by providing image-text pairs in the dataset.
+Configure your training script to use the offline dataset mode.

 ### Distributed Training